 This tea is very floral and fruity, with intense natural narcissus like perfume fragrance.
 It has hints of roasted almond, peach, apricot and pear.
 It has well-rounded flavor profile, has clear amber liquor and creamy texture.

 210oF, 4 grams ( 2 tbsp) for 6 oz of spring water, adjust to taste, 0.5-1 minute, 6 steepings.
 We advise against the use of tap water as well as purified water.
 Also suggest to use porcelain or clay teapot instead of glass tea pot.

 It is recommend to use the Gongfu brewing method in order to get the most out of the tea.

-Use a gaiwan or Yixing clay pot to enhance the aroma and taste, usually 8 grams (3 tbsp) of dry leaves for 100 ml (3.4 oz) of water.
+Use a gaiwan or Yixing clay pot to get the most out of the tea, a pack (8.3g) of dry leaves for 120 ml (3.4 oz) of water.
 When using gongfu brewing method, it is essential to warm up the brewing vessel so that the water temperature will not drop significantly before brewing.
 The recommended brewing time is 10s, 10s, 15s, 20s, 20s.
 You may add 5 or 10 seconds steeping time for each subsequent infusions.

 Please click here for more detailed Gongfu brewing instructions.